-- Each of the drive bays has either a drive or a filler panel installed. - Each of the power supply bays has either a power supply or a filler panel installed. - The cover is in place during normal operation. - Space is available around the server to allow the server cooling system to work properly.
-Refer to the documentation that comes with the rack. - The cover is removed for no longer than 30 minutes while the server is operating. - A removed hot-swap drive is replaced within two minutes of removal. - Cables for optional adapters are routed according to the instructions provided with the adapters. - A failed fan is replaced within 48 hours.
+- Each of the drive bays has either a drive or a filler panel installed. - Each of the power supply bays has either a power supply or a filler panel installed. - There is at least 50 mm (2 inches) of ventilated space at the sides of the server and 100 mm (4 inches) at the rear of the server. - The top cover is in place during normal operation. - The top cover is removed for no longer than 30 minutes while the server is operating. - The processor housing cover over the processor and memory area is removed for no longer than 10 minutes while the server is operating. - A removed hot-swap drive is replaced within ten minutes of removal. - Cables for optional adapters are routed according to the instructions provided with the adapters. - A failed fan is replaced within 48 hours.

-Working inside a server with power on
+Working inside the server with the power on

-Your server supports hot-swap devices and is designed to operate safely while turned on with the cover removed.
+Your server supports hot plug, hot add, and hot swap devices and is designed to operate safely while turned on with the cover removed.
 Follow these guidelines when you work inside a server that is turned on:

-- Avoid loose-fitting clothing on your forearms.
-Button long-sleeved shirts before working inside the server; do not wear cuff links while you are working inside the server. - Do not allow your necktie or scarf to hang inside the server. - Remove jewelry, such as bracelets, rings, necklaces, and loose-fitting wrist watches. - Remove items from your shirt pocket (such as pens or pencils) that could fall into the server as you lean over it. - Take care to avoid dropping any metallic objects, such as paper clips, hair pins, or screws, into the server.
+Avoid loose-fitting clothing on your forearms.
+Button long-sleeved shirts before working inside the server; do not wear cufflinks while you are working inside

+- Do not allow your necktie or scarf to hang inside the server. - Remove jewelry, such as bracelets, necklaces, rings, and loose-fitting wrist watches. - Remove items from your shirt pocket (such as pens or pencils) that could fall into the server as you lean over it. - Take care to avoid dropping any metallic objects, such as paper clips, hair pins, or screws, into the server.